 Entry Fee : Entry only through guided tours.

-The Battle Box is a museum and a tourist attraction, popularly known as the Fort Canning Bunker.
-The Battle Box was built in 1936 as a World War II British underground command centre inside Fort Canning Hill in the heart of the city of Singapore.
-The Malaya Command had a part of their headquarters here.
+The Battlebox is a war bunker dating back to World War II, now converted into a museum.
+Located at Fort Canning Hill, this former bomb-proof command centre/shelter is regarded as one of the prime touristic spots in Singapore, also known as Fort Canning Bunker.
 It was inside the walls of Battlebox that the British decided to surrender Singapore to the Japanese.
 Now, the Battlebox museum unveils true causes that led to the disastrous and largest capitulation in British History.

 Compare quotes from upto 3 travel agents for free